-The number of all digital Jordan curves is enormous even if the image size is relatively small, e.g. it is more than $10^{47}$ for the size $32 \times 32$ (App.
+The number of all digital Jordan curves is enormous even if the image size is relatively small, e.g. it is more than 10^{47} for the size 32×32 (App.
 A).
-In addition, insideness is a global problem; whether a pixel is inside or outside depends on the entire image, and not just on some local area around the pixel.
-Therefore, simple pattern matching, ie. memorization, is impossible in practice.
+In addition, insideness is a global problem; whether a pixel is inside or outside depends on the entire image, and not just on a local area around the pixel.
+Therefore, simple pattern matching, ie memorization, is impossible in practice.